 Prune back unwanted shoots after flowering.
 They can be pruned back hard in May if overgrown and straggly, however this will affect the following year's flower display.

-Generally pests and diseases free but scale insects can be a problem.
+Vine weevil and scale insects can be a problem.

 Propagate from seed or strike half-ripe cuttings in late summer in a warm frame.

 Once considered too tender for many UK gardens, the new cultivars are much tougher and more colourful than their parent forms.
 Hundreds of different modern Camellia hybrids are now available, all of which produce glossy green foliage and large blooms in a wide range of colours.

 C. japonica (Japan, Korea) the common camellia forms

 a large vigorous shrub or small tree up to 16ft (5m).